arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 By wrapping the String with `F()`, will move the Strings to Flash memory only rather than to use SRAM space also.
 It can be observed as offloading such data to Flash memory instead of SRAM.

-Flash memory is much more spacious than SRAM size, so it is possible to use the Flash space than using SRAM which will use Heap.
-This does not mean, the memory space will always be available as Flash memory does too have limited space.
-It is not recommendable to spam the code structure with Print Line, but to use them where they most matter for such applications with minimized implementation.
+Flash memory is much more spacious than SRAM size, so it is better to use the Flash space than using SRAM which will use Heap.
+This does not mean the memory space will always be available, as Flash memory does have limited space too.
+It is not recommendable to cloag the code structure with Print Line, but to use them where they most matter for such applications with minimized implementation.

 #### PROGMEM
 It is not always with the literal String that occupies the SRAM space, but also using Global Variables which also takes up quite good amount of SRAM.
 As Global and Static variables are streamed to SRAM space, and pushes the Heap towards the Stack.
 The space occupied by this variables streamed to SRAM space will be saved at its location and will not be changing, meaning more of these variables are created, they will use more space and consequently, system failure due to low and poor memory management.

-PROGMEM stands simply for Program Memory.
+PROGMEM stands simply for **Program Memory**.
 We will use Program memory to store variable data offloading to Flash Memory space.
-As it goes same as to String Wrapper F(), PROGMEM uses Flash Memory space for its usage.
+As it goes same as to String Wrapper F(), PROGMEM uses Flash Memory space for its implementation.
 The only disadvantage presented using PROGMEM is the Read Speed.
-Using RAM will provide much faster Read Speed, but PROGMEM, as it uses Flash Memory, it will be slower than RAM, given the same data size read.
-Thus, it is important to design the software knowing which variables are crucial and others has lower priority.
+Using RAM will provide much faster Read Speed, but PROGMEM, as it uses Flash Memory, it will be slower than RAM, given the same data size.
+Thus, it is important to design the software knowing which variables are crucial and which has lower priority.
 It is one of the many factors that needs to be considered when developing the software, but this will lead to have nicely designed code architecture.

 To use the PROGMEM, it can begin with following code fragment.